hend-elsayed-github/hend-elsayed-github/README.md

 ## Hi there 👋
-I am a software developer interested in Networks with a degree in Communication and Electronics Engineering from Alexandria University, class of 2023.
+I am a software developer with a degree in Communication and Electronics Engineering from Alexandria University, class of 2023.
 Currently studying Full stack development using .net at ITI.

 <!--